 Compatible animals, or compatible ages, are a big part of Vietnamese Zodiac theories.
-Age compatibility is used in explaining the dynamics of relationships and to consider whether it is worth investing in a romantic relationship, business partner, or friendship.
+Age compatibility is the basis to explain the dynamics of relationships and consider whether it is worth investing in a romantic relationship, business partner, or friendship.

 Because the cycle of the Vietnamese Zodiac is 12 years, your animal year will repeat when you are at the age of 12, 24, 36, 48, 60, 72, etc.

 It is said that you will have bad luck in these years, according to ancient superstition.
 The advice for these years is that you should not do great things.
 The ways to avoid bad luck are usually doing charity, helping other people, and wearing something compatible with your age following Feng Shui.

 In addition, fortune-tellers can give predictions based on your lunar hour and date of birth.
 The people born in the same year but have different dates of birth still have a different destiny.